 If you do find a bank that agrees to finance the timeshare purchase, the interest rate is sure to be high.
 Alternative financing through the developer is typically available, but again, only at steep interest rates.

-A timeshare owner must also pay annual maintenance fees (which typically cover expenses for the upkeep of the property).
-And these fees are due whether or not the owner uses the property.
+Although owning a timeshare means you won't need to throw your money at rental accommodations each year, timeshares are by no means expense-free after the initial purchase.
+A timeshare owner must also pay annual maintenance fees, which typically cover expenses for the upkeep of the property.
+These fees are due whether or not the owner uses the property.

-You might recoup some of the expenses by renting your timeshare out during a year you don't use it (if the rules governing your particular property allow it).
+You might recoup some of these ongoing expenses by renting your timeshare out during a year you don't use it (if the rules governing your particular property allow it).
 However, you might need to pay a portion of the rent to the rental agent, or pay additional fees (such as cleaning or booking fees).

 Purchasing a timeshare as an investment is rarely a good idea.
 Since there are so many timeshares in the market, they rarely have good resale potential.
-Instead of appreciating, most timeshare depreciate in value once purchased.
+Instead of appreciating, most timeshares depreciate in value once purchased.
 Many can be difficult to resell at all.
 Instead, you must consider the value in a timeshare as an investment in future vacations.

-Additionally, some timeshares offer perks such as the right to use fitness rooms and hot tubs.
-Some even offer on-site storage, allowing you to conveniently stash equipment such as your surfboard or snowboard, avoiding the hassle and expense of carting them back and forth.
+Additionally, some timeshares offer perks and shared amenities, such as the right to use fitness rooms and hot tubs.
+Some offer on-site storage, allowing you to conveniently stash equipment such as your surfboard or snowboard, thus avoiding the hassle and expense of carting them back and forth.